kerematam/tinc-config-engine/README.md

 Or you can use with Docker file as it is shown on `test/docker-compose.yml`

 ## Create Docker Images
-If you like to create docker images for each node with embedded config inside it.
-You can use build all nodes script.
+If you like to create docker images for each node with embedded configurations inside it.
+You can use `build_all_nodes.sh` script.

 To test command to see what commands to be issued for each config :